krishcodes1/Enviormentalist/README.md

 -------------
 **SEEDING**
-- To seed the database, replace the contents of MainActivity.kt with the code from MainActivitySeed.kt.
+- To seed the database, replace the contents of MainActivity.kt with the code from MainActivitySeed.kt-(No longer needed I have merged file ).
 Relaunch the app and tap the 'Seed Database' button.

 ```